Your Full Guide to Buying a Car in Spain

 1. Bill of Sale: A contract of purchase, often known as a bill of sale (Contrato de Compraventa), is necessary.
 It should contain information about the buyer and seller, the vehicle’s specifications, the purchase price, and any terms of the transaction.

-1. Vehicle Inspection: To be sure a used car you plan to purchase is in good condition, get it inspected by a reputable mechanic.
+1. Vehicle Inspection: Have a trustworthy mechanic inspect any used car you plan to purchase to ensure it’s in good condition.

-1. Insurance: In Spain, having automobile insurance is required.
+1. Insurance: In Spain, you have to have an automobile insurance – it is required and you will be finned if police catches you without one.
 Compare prices and coverage to find the best deal for your needs.

-1. Transfer of Title: If you purchase a vehicle, be careful to complete the transfer of title (Cambio de Titularidad) with the DGT, or Direction General of Traffic, in your area.
+1. Transfer of Title: If you purchase a vehicle, be smart and complete the transfer of title (Cambio de Titularidad) with the DGT, or Direction General of Traffic, in your area.

 1. Roadworthiness Certificate: If the vehicle is more than four years old, be sure it has a current roadworthiness certificate (ITV – Inspección Técnica de Vehculos).